-- Sodium bicarbonate is relatively safe, but if it comes in contact with your eyes, rinse them immediately as it can cause irritation.
+- Sodium bicarbonate is relatively safe, but if it comes in contact with your eyes, rinse them immediately, as it can irritate them.

 - Add the compound directly to the water; there is no need to use a skimmer to apply baking soda.

-- Do not add too much baking soda to hard water since there is the risk of calcium build-up around the pool.
-It can make the pool water cloudy, or even worse, clog the pool filter.
+- Do not add too much baking soda to hard water since calcium build-up is at risk around the pool.
+It can make the pool water cloudy or, even worse, clog the pool filter.

 Sodium Bicarbonate Vs. Sodium Carbonate

 Don’t confuse baking soda (sodium bicarbonate) and soda ash (sodium carbonate).
-Baking soda is used to primarily increase alkalinity while slightly raising pH, while soda ash is used to primarily increase pH while slightly raising alkalinity.
+Baking soda primarily increases alkalinity while slightly raising pH, while soda ash is used to increase pH while slightly raising alkalinity.

 Home Remedy for Increasing Pool Alkalinity

 Use pure baking soda or sodium bicarbonate while following the above steps.
-This is a wonderfully safe and affordable method to increase the alkalinity of pool water in your home, increasing the chemical stability and clarity of your pool water.
+This is a wonderfully safe and affordable method to increase the alkalinity of pool water in your home, increasing your pool water’s chemical stability and clarity.

 Hopefully, you have learned some crucial advice on how to increase the alkalinity of your pools if you are dealing with low pool alkalinity since a balanced alkalinity level is non-negotiable when it comes to a healthy swimming pool.
 The alkalinity level keeps the pH level of your pool stabilized.
 Therefore, maintaining a healthy alkalinity level is inevitable if you want to ensure your pool has a proper chemical composition.

-Low alkalinity levels pose a threat to swimming pools and swimmers, making it critical for pools to be checked, tested, cleaned, and managed regularly.
+Low alkalinity levels threaten swimming pools and swimmers, making it critical for pools to be checked, tested, cleaned, and managed regularly.
 It will save you a lot of effort and issues in the long run, as well as help you save on extra costs on chemicals and pool equipment.
-It will also ensure that the all-around well-being of your pool’s physical and chemical state is maintained.
-Water chemistry is vital to understand for pool owners and pool users alike and should never be ignored.
+It will also ensure that the overall well-being of your pool’s physical and chemical state is maintained.
+Water chemistry is vital for pool owners and users and should never be ignored.